Should You Get an Attorney for a DUI?

-In Illinois, you can be charged with a DUI if you are operating a motor vehicle while impaired by:
+In Illinois, you can be charged with a DUI if you are operating a motor vehicle while impaired by any of these:

 You are considered under the influence if you meet any of the following conditions:

-• You have a THC of at least ten nanograms per milliliter of other substance
+- You have a THC concentration of at least ten nanograms per milliliter of other bodily substance.

 The Average DUI Offender in Illinois